 - You are keen to find distant cousins who share a common ancestor.

-- You want to discover where your ancestors originated from.
+- And you want to discover where your ancestors originated from.

 As I mentioned before Autosomal testing is offered by all of the DNA testing companies.
 It is quite a popular choice for genealogists to take when first stepping into this world of research.